darinz/DL/02_Neural_Network/03_activation_functions.md

 ## Advanced Activation Functions

+As deep learning has advanced, new activation functions have been developed to address the limitations of classic ones.
+Let's explore a few important modern choices.

 ### 1. Swish

-A self-gated activation function that has shown promising results.
+A self-gated activation function that has shown promising results in deep networks.

 #### Mathematical Definition